 Despite these objections, Hamaguchi continued to promote the kanjin concept as a useful device for adding a Japanese perspective to the social sciences.
 In the introduction to his 1997 article, he decried the images frequently used to describe the Japanese.
 “Up to now comprehensive analyses of Japanese culture, civilization, society and nationality have been done by using several well-known key concepts such as groupism, shame culture, vertical society, group ego, and amae (dependency).
 Here the Japanese have been characterized as a quite homogeneous people who lack autonomy in their actions and therefore have no unique opinions of their own and tend to bury themselves in the group or organization to which they belong.”
 Hamaguchi did not object to characterization of the Japanese as groupist per se.
 What he did object to was the negative connotations associated with groupism.
 He felt that given the success of the Japanese economy, it did not make sense to characterize Japanese people in such a negative light.
 As he put it, “If Japan as a nation lacked autonomy or independence, how are we to interpret the high economic growth that Japan has achieved?”

 The defining feature of Hamaguchi’s 1997 articulation of the kanjin is the integration of systems theory into the discussion.
 By anchoring his kanjin in systems theory, he directly addressed an issue that Doi only flirted with, the assumption that the self is by nature an independent entity.
-Hamaguchi proposed a formulation of self that is not internally but rather externally-constructed.
+Hamaguchi proposed a formulation of self that is both internally and externally-constructed.

-Hamaguchi objected to the patronizing characterizations of Japan that seemed to emerge from an individual-centered view of reality.
+Hamaguchi objected to the patronizing characterizations of Japan that seemed to emerge from an individual-centric framing of the social sciences.
 The problem according to Hamaguchi was that “Japanese social scientists have until now accepted unconditionally the analytical paradigm of Western origin with its heavy emphasis on individual-centeredness.”
 This paradigm assumes that: 1) individuals act as individuals and form societies as a matter of contracts, 2) there is a dichotomy between the individual and society, with the two in some sense opposed, and 3) by being group-oriented the Japanese are sacrificing the individual to society.

 Hamaguchi disputed all three of these assumptions.
-He objected to the emphasis on a certain kind of individualism as the only kind of individualism.
-He suggested that to understand Japan we must shift our understanding of the self.
+He objected to the framing of individualism as something that stands in opposition to connection.
+He suggested that to understand Japan we need to reconsider the typical Western definition of what it means to be an individual.
 “Such analyses depend on methodological individualism in the comparative study of societies and do not necessarily reflect the emic nature of the Japanese.
 This paper aims to correct a methodological problem in Japanese studies by shifting the paradigm from methodological individuum-ism to methodological relatum-ism.”
-Hamaguchi proposed that to understand the Japanese properly we must use a methodology that assumes that the self is a relatum (social being) rather than an individuum (private being).
-The self is socially-constructed rather than internally-constructed.
+Hamaguchi proposed that to understand the Japanese self properly we have to consider how selfhood is framed within Japanese culture.
+He claimed that Japanese individuals perceive themselves as relatum (social beings) rather than individuum (private beings); Japanese construct the self as something that exists in relation to others rather than separate from others.

-Hamaguchi’s desire to redefine the self arose at least partly from his objection to implicitly patronizing characterizations of Japanese culture and people.
+Hamaguchi objected to what he saw as implicitly patronizing characterizations of Japanese culture and people.
+He felt that social science presented implicitly-biased interpretations of Japanese society precisely because most of the dominant social scientific models had emerged in the West.
 He pointed out that perhaps at one time Western models could be used for analyzing Japan since it had not caught up with the West.
 “But Japan today is, in a sense, already in the process of constructing a super-modern civilization, and this paradigm may no longer be appropriate in explaining Japan as it is today…what is called for, is a fundamental shift in our analytical point of reference.”

 He invoked Yasusuke Murakami’s claim that modern Japanese were unable to cope with foreign criticism specifically because their thinking was trapped in Western paradigms.
 He quoted Murakami as follows: “The Japanese have been looking at themselves through the spectacles of other people since the time of rapid modernization of the Meiji Era.
 They are thus unable to see their own logic due to those foreign spectacles which are the transcendentalistic-progressive views of the Western tradition.”
 Hamaguchi was not satisfied with social science that seemed to be based on a set of assumptions that almost by definition presented modern Japan in a negative light.

-In some ways, Hamaguchi seems to have been arguing for a total paradigm shift, but in others he seems to have been calling for something more like a partial revision of the Western model of the self.
-He enlisted the help of the “hermeneutic approach in social science” which he defined as an approach in which “the observing self and the self observed are constantly overlapping each other.”
-He argued that accepting the paradoxical co-existence of the observed and observing selves was tantamount to rejection of a single, objective reality, requiring us to embrace “ever-growing multiple images of the world” which co-exist.
-Hamaguchi contrasted a Western transcendental-progressive tradition positing objectivity (which he saw as specious) with a Japanese tradition of hermeneutic-Lebenswelt thinking that allowed for multiple subjective views.
-Building on this contrast, he suggested that we should dispense with specious objectivity in favor of “correlative dualism” a systems theory concept that allows an agent to work with seemingly contradictory principles depending on the context or level of the action.
-He maintained that it is impossible to construct a universal paradigm based on only one model.
-“We must first examine what combination of models may prove to be meritorious in terms of methodology and what other combinations may hamper us from overcoming the demerits inherent in the conventional paradigm.”
+To gain a more accurate sense of how an individual self is constructed, he suggested that we adopt the emerging “hermeneutic approach in social science,” in which “the observing self and the self observed are constantly overlapping each other.”
+He argued that accepting the paradoxical co-existence of the observed and observing selves entails embracing the possibility of “ever-growing multiple images of the world” which co-exist, calling the possibility of objectivity itself into question.
+Hamaguchi contrasted Western transcendental objectivity (which he saw as specious) with a Japanese worldview that allowed for multiple subjective views.
+He offered correlative dualism as the solution to the puzzle of the self.
+Correlative dualism is a systems theory principle that allows an agent to operate according to seemingly contradictory principles depending on the context or level on which the agent is acting.
+Rather than constructing a model of self based on either/or thinking “we must first examine what combination of models may prove to be meritorious in terms of methodology and what other combinations may hamper us from overcoming the demerits inherent in the conventional paradigm.”
+Rather than constructing the self as either social or private, we need a model that allows for the integration of both aspects of the self.

 The Self as Holon